Atelier User Guide

 - If your app has multiple services (e.g. frontend + backend), use the service filter to pick which one to view.

 Logs auto-scroll as new entries arrive.
 Timestamps are shown in your local timezone.
+The Build sub-tab shows the persisted build transcript instead, and both offer a Download button.

 Checking Resource Metrics